kquinteros/BITACORA-pipeline/README.md

 conda activate snakemake
 snakemake -s snakefile --cores {Number_Cores} --use-conda
 ```
-Some jobs can take a few hours to run depending the size of the genome and the number of sequence in your protein database.
+Some jobs can take a few hours to run depending on the size of the  target genome and the number of sequences in your protein database.
 In that case, you may want to run snakemake workflow in the background.

 ```
 nohup snakemake -s snakefile --cores {Number_Cores} --use-conda > bitacora_fullmode.out 2>&1 &